Results

 Lawyer in court taking notes

-55/35 speeding (in a school zone) charge was REDUCED to a non-moving violation.
+55/35 reckless driving misdemeanor charge was REDUCED to a speeding infraction.

 Sussex County, Virginia – General District Court Traffic Attorney Case Results